 Anxiety

-Serotonin is produced by certain cells in the gut called enterochromaffin cells (EC).
-This cell type has receptors that respond to serotonin, so when serotonin is released into the bloodstream, it binds to these receptors.
-This triggers a chain reaction that results in more serotonin being released.
+Certain cells in the gut, called enterochromaffin cells (EC), produce serotonin.
+These cells have receptors that respond to serotonin.
+When released into the bloodstream, serotonin binds to these receptors, initiating a chain reaction that results in the release of more serotonin.

 Sleep

-Serotonin is also involved in the regulation of sleep.
+Serotonin also plays a role in regulating sleep.
 Serotonin levels fall during sleep, causing us to wake up feeling refreshed.
 We won’t feel as rested at night if we don’t produce enough serotonin during the day.

 Memory